Amazon parrot: Taxonomy

-The genus Amazona was introduced by the French naturalist René Lesson in 1830.
+The genus Amazona was introduced by French naturalist René Lesson in 1830.
 The type species was subsequently designated as the mealy amazon (Amazona farinosa) by the Italian zoologist Tommaso Salvadori in 1891.
 The genus name is a Latinized version of the name Amazone given to them in the 18th century by the Comte de Buffon, who believed they were native to Amazonian jungles.

-Amazona contains about thirty species of parrots, such as the Cuban amazon, festive amazon, and red-necked amazon.
-The taxonomy of the yellow-crowned amazon (Amazona ochrocephala complex) is disputed, with some authorities only listing a single species (A. ochrocephala), while others split it into as many as three species (A. ochrocephala, A. auropalliata and A. oratrix).
+Amazona contains about 30 species of parrots, such as the Cuban amazon, festive amazon, and red-necked amazon.
+The taxonomy of the yellow-crowned amazon (Amazona ochrocephala complex) is disputed, with some authorities only listing a single species (A. ochrocephala), while others split it into as many as three species (A. ochrocephala, A. auropalliata, and A. oratrix).
 The split is primarily based on differences related to extension of yellow to the plumage and the colour of bill and legs.
 Phylogenetic analyses of mtDNA do not support the traditional split.

-A 2017 study published by ornithologists Tony Silva, Antonio Guzmán, Adam D. Urantówka and Paweł Mackiewicz proposed a new species from the Yucatán Peninsula area in Mexico called the blue-winged amazon (Amazona gomezgarzai).
-However, subsequent studies question its validity, indicating that these organisms possibly had an artificial hybrid origin.
+A 2017 study published by ornithologists Tony Silva, Antonio Guzmán, Adam D. Urantówka, and Paweł Mackiewicz proposed a new species from the Yucatán Peninsula area in Mexico called the blue-winged amazon (Amazona gomezgarzai).
+Subsequent studies question its validity, though, indicating that these organisms possibly had an artificial hybrid origin.

 The yellow-faced parrot (Alipiopsitta xanthops) was traditionally placed within this genus, but recent research has shown that it is more closely related to the short-tailed parrot and species in the genus Pionus, resulting in it being transferred to the monotypic genus Alipiopsitta.

 Extinct hypothetical species

 Populations of amazon parrots that lived on the Caribbean islands of Martinique and Guadeloupe are now extinct.
-It is not known if they were distinct species or subspecies, or if they originated from parrots introduced to the islands by humans, so they are regarded as hypothetical extinct species.
+Whether they were distinct species or subspecies, or if they originated from parrots introduced to the islands by humans is unknown, so they are regarded as hypothetical extinct species.
 No evidence of them remains, and their taxonomy may never be established.
-Populations of several parrot species were described mainly in the unscientific writings of early travelers, and subsequently scientifically described by several naturalists (to have their names linked to the species that they were proposing) mainly in the 20th century, with no more evidence than the earlier observations and without specimens.
+Populations of several parrot species were described mainly in the unscientific writings of early travelers and subsequently scientifically described by several naturalists (to have their names linked to the species that they were proposing) mainly in the 20th century, with no more evidence than the earlier observations and without specimens.
 An illustration of a specimen termed "George Edwards' parrot" has sometimes been considered a possibly distinct, extinct species, but it may also have been a yellow-billed or Cuban amazon with aberrant colouration.